 Comprehensive insurance covers many common vehicular pranks, typically considered acts of vandalism.
 So, when your car is the target of ghoulish behavior, you’ll be covered.
 Here are some Halloween hijinks that are covered by car insurance.

 If your car was egged or hit by a stray paintball, first try to wash it.
 But if the volatile compounds in eggs have damaged the paint, you must have comprehensive insurance to file a claim for vandalism and have it covered.

 It also might not be worth filing a claim if the damage isn’t costly – if you have $250 in damage and your deductible is $500, you won’t even meet that threshold.
 Consider getting aftermarket vehicle paint and DIY your paint touch-ups if it’s a small job.

-Keep in mind that if you have a custom paint job, it may not be covered unless you have custom parts and equipment coverage as part of your policy.
+Remember that if you have a custom paint job, it may not be covered unless you have custom parts and equipment coverage as part of your policy.

 Halloween trick No. 2: Broken car window